rkbhuva/porousCapillaryFoam/README.md

 - **Physics extensions**
   - Capillary pressure source term
   - Darcy-type resistance for porous flow
   - Isothermal formulation (energy equation disabled)

+- This framework allows investigation of capillary-induced transport phenomena in multiphase porous media and provides a basis for further coupling with electrochemical or thermal models.